ramisetti/ramisetti.github.io/about.md

 ---

 # Motivation
-This webpage will be primarily used to share material related to my research and other notes related to opensource code for future reference.
+This webpage will be primarily used for future reference to material related to my research and other notes related to opensource code that I use on a regular basis.
 Hope this material may be helpful to others as well.

 # Current Position
 Principal Scientist, Theoretical and Computational Mechanics Laboratory, CSIR - Structural Engineering Research Centre, Chennai, India (2020 - present)